“There is no angry Stoic.”— Donald Robertson, author & philosopher

 “Mankind is born for mutual assistance, anger for mutual ruin.”— Seneca

-Those early Stoics successfully used the philosophy as a tool to manage their anger and that of their followers.
-They found it helped people to cope with anger and other related negative emotions like frustration, regret, and grief.
+And found it helped people reduce their anger and other related negative emotions like frustration, regret, and grief.

 Norman Cotterell, Ph.D., feels, “Anger is built on expectations.
 We expect people to treat us fairly, and they don’t.
 Each time there is a gap between expectation and reality, anger is more than willing to fill in that gap.”